apurvareddyk/LowCodeAutoML-Autogluon/README.md

 - [Link to Video Tutorials (Part 1)](URL to video)
 - [Link to Video Tutorials (Part 2)](URL to video)

-## Contributing

-Feel free to fork this repository and contribute by opening a pull request.
-Ensure all contributions follow the structure and are well documented.

-## License
+## Contribution

-This project is licensed under the MIT License.
+This project is part of an academic assignment.
+While it's not open for direct contributions, feedback and suggestions are welcome through the issue tracker.